 For instance, a popular integration is with help desk ticketing systems such as Zendesk or Freshdesk.
 This allows you to do a number of things such as allow support agents to access the knowledgebase for within Zendesk and resolve queries faster.
 Conversely, you can collect tickets directly in your knowledge base and send it automatically to a ticketing system like Freshdesk.

-Similarly, you can integrate with a number of tools from CRMs, email marketing software, live chat systems and many more.
+Similarly, you can integrate with a number of tools from CRMs, email marketing software, live chat systems and much more.